Mitigating security risks from AI recommendation poisoning

 • Add provenance fields to every memory entry.

-• Provide a visible memory inspector and clear action to revoke entries.
+• Provide a visible memory inspector and a clear way to revoke entries.

 • Scan URLs for instruction phrases and sandbox unknown summarise widgets.